Carbon-Twelve-C12/quantera/Product_Roadmap.md

-# Product Roadmap for TreasuryToken Platform (Pectra-Enhanced)
+# Product Roadmap for Quantera Platform

 ## 1. Vision and Strategy

 ### 1.1 Product Vision
-TreasuryToken aims to democratize access to U.S. Treasury securities by creating a decentralized platform that enables fractional ownership, transparent trading, and automated yield distribution through blockchain technology.
-Leveraging Ethereum's Pectra upgrade, we will transform traditionally institutional investment products into accessible, programmable digital assets for a broader range of investors with unprecedented efficiency and user experience.
+Quantera aims to democratize access to financial assets by creating a decentralized platform that enables fractional ownership, transparent trading, and automated yield distribution through blockchain technology.
+Starting with U.S. Treasury securities and leveraging Ethereum's Pectra upgrade, we will transform traditionally institutional investment products into accessible, programmable digital assets for a broader range of investors with unprecedented efficiency and user experience.

 ### 1.2 Strategic Objectives
 1. **Create Market Access**: Enable individual investors to access treasury securities with lower minimum investments